-ensure that such request to suspend set forth in paragraph 1 above remains in force for [JP propose: at least one year; or alternatively]
+[AU/KR propose: provide that such applications remain in force for a period of not less than one year from the date of application, or the period that the good is protected by copyrights or the relevant trademark registration is valid, whichever is shorter] [AU/KR oppose : ensure that such request to suspend set forth in Article 9ter 1 above remains in force for] [JP propose; AU/KR oppose: at least one year] [AU oppose: ;or alternatively]

-adopt or maintain procedures that enable a right holder to register its [JP trademark or copyright] [KR: rights], which remains in force for at least one year, in order to request the competent authorities to suspend the release of suspected goods.]
+[AU oppose : adopt or maintain procedures that enable a right holder to register its [JP propose: trademark or copyright] [KR propose: rights], which remains in force for at least one year, in order to request the competent authorities to suspend the release of suspected goods.]]

-[KR/JP propose: Article 9ter.3
+[KR/JP/AU propose; ASN oppose: Article 9ter.3

-Each Party shall provide that its competent authorities shall have the authority to require a right holder initiating procedures to suspend the release of suspected infringing goods, to provide a reasonable security or equivalent assurance sufficient to protect the defendant and the competent authorities and to prevent abuse.
+Each Party shall provide that its competent authorities shall have the authority to require a right holder initiating procedures to suspend the release of suspected [AU propose: counterfeit trademark or pirated copyright] [AU oppose: infringing] goods, to provide a reasonable security or equivalent assurance sufficient to protect the defendant and the competent authorities and to prevent abuse.
 Each Party shall provide that the security or equivalent assurance shall not unreasonably deter recourse to these procedures.]

-[JP/KR propose: Article 9ter.4
+[JP/KR/AU propose; ASN oppose: Article 9ter.4

-Information provided by competent authorities to right holders
+Information Provided by Competent Authorities to Right Holders

-Without prejudice to a Party’s laws pertaining to the privacy or confidentiality of information, with respect to import shipment, a Party shall authorize its competent authorities to provide a right holder with information about goods, including the description and quantity of the goods, the name and address of the consignor, importer, exporter, or consignee, and, if known, the country of origin of the goods, and the name and address of the manufacturer of the goods, to assist in the determination of whether, at least, suspected counterfeit trademark or pirated copyright goods are infringing intellectual property rights.]
+Without prejudice to a Party’s laws pertaining to the privacy or confidentiality of information, [AU propose: where its competent authorities have detained or suspended the release of goods that are suspected of being counterfeit trademark goods or pirated copyright goods, a Party may provide that its competent authorities have the authority to inform the right holder of] [AU oppose: with respect to import shipment, a Party shall authorize its competent authorities to provide a right holder with information about goods, including the description and quantity of the goods,] the name and address of the consignor, importer, exporter, or consignee, [AU propose: a description of goods, quantity of goods] and, if known, the country of origin of the goods [AU oppose:, and the name and address of the manufacturer of the goods, to assist in the determination of whether, at least, suspected counterfeit trademark or pirated copyright goods are infringing intellectual property rights.]]

-[JP/KR propose: Article 9ter.5
+[JP/KR/AU propose; ASN oppose: Article 9ter.5

-Suspension of IPR infringing goods by ex-officio action
+Suspension of IPR Infringing Goods by Ex-Officio Action

-Each Party shall adopt or maintain procedures with respect to import and export shipments under which its customs authorities may act upon their own initiative to suspend the release of, at least, suspected counterfeit trademark or pirated copyright goods [KR : in case where there is clear evidence that the importation and exportation of the suspected goods take place].]
+Each Party shall adopt or maintain procedures with respect to import and export shipments under which its [AU oppose: customs] [AU propose: competent] authorities may act upon their own initiative to suspend the release of, [AU oppose: at least,] suspected counterfeit trademark or pirated copyright goods [KR propose; AU oppose: in case where there is clear evidence that the importation and exportation of the suspected goods take place].]

+[AU propose: FN: A Party may comply with the obligation in this Article with respect to a determination that suspect goods under Article 9ter infringe an intellectual property right through a determination that the suspect goods bear a false trade description.]

-[JP/KR propose: Article 9ter.6
+[JP/KR propose; ASN oppose: Article 9ter.6

-Information provided by right holders to competent authorities
+Information Provided by Right Holders to Competent Authorities

-Each Party shall ensure that the right holder may provide within a reasonable period any information that may assist the competent authorities in the determination of whether, at least, suspected counterfeit trademark or pirated copyright goods are infringing intellectual property rights.]
+Each Party shall ensure that the right holder may provide within a reasonable period any information that may assist the competent authorities in the determination of whether [AU oppose:, at least,] suspected counterfeit trademark or pirated copyright goods are infringing intellectual property rights.]

-[JP/KR propose: Article 9ter.7
+[JP/KR/AU propose; ASN oppose: Article 9ter.7

-Infringement determination within reasonable period by competent authorities
+Infringement Determination within Reasonable Period by Competent Authorities